Fête de la Science 2023: discover the secrets of the universe at the Paris Institute of Astrophysics

 This institute, part of Sorbonne University and CNRS, is a joint research unit and Observatory of the Sciences of the Universe (OSU), bringing together experts in astrophysics and theoretical physics.
 Their work focuses on the formation of planetary systems, the search for and characterization of extrasolar planets, the evolution of galaxies, observational and theoretical cosmology, theories of gravitation and the physics of the primordial Universe, and high-energy astrophysics.
 This year, go star-hunting, enjoy film screenings and exceptional lectures, and explore the solar system!

-The Fête des Sciences returns from October 4 to 14, 2024 for its 33rd edition!
-What's it all about?
+The Fête de la Science is back from October 3 to 13, 2025 for its 34th edition!
+The idea?
 A week dedicated to scientific culture, with numerous free events all over France.
 Experiments, shows, open houses, visits and a host of workshops, open to all and adapted to children, await you in the four corners of Paris and the Île-de-France region!
 [Read more]

 The Fête de la Science program at the Institut d'Astrophysique de Paris: